aibor/virtrun/README.md

        valid_lft forever preferred_lft forever
 ```

-Additional files can be added to the guest system with the flag `-addFile` that
+Additional files can be added to the guest system with the flag `-addFile`.
+It
-can be used multiple times.
-The files are added into the directory `/data`.
+can be given multiple times.
+Those files are added to the directory `/data`.
 `PATH` is set to this directory, so binaries can be invoked easily.
 Also,
-required shared libraries are added to the ELF interpreter's default library
+required the shared libraries are collected and added to the default library
 directory as well:

+The `tree` binary can be used to inspect the guest's file system.

 ```console
 $ virtrun -kernel /boot/vmlinuz-linux -addFile /usr/bin/bash /usr/bin/tree -x